exesaLigno/BartenderBot/README.md

 #### Necessarily abilities
 - Api helper library
 - Paralleling of long-polling and event processing
-- First snapshot of chat-bot, getting recepies from list of drinks
+- First snapshot of chat-bot, getting recipes from list of drinks
 - Storing your drinks in chat-bot memory and ability to check cocktails that you can create from your drinks
 - Addind and removing drinks to list